M-o-a-T/moat-kv/docs/source/acls.rst

 Access control
 ==============

-DistKV employs a two-step access control scheme.
+MoaT-KV employs a two-step access control scheme.

 First, you define an ACL hierarchy which controls which items may be accessed using a particular named ACL.
 Then you associate that ACL